jzillmann/pdf-to-markdown/examples/St-Mary-Witney-Social-Audit.md

 Interior of St Mary’s (top) and new housing near Bridge Street (above)
 ```
 1. Encourage St Mary’s to develop its position as mother parish church (or minster) serving
 Holy Trinity, St John’s Hailey and St John’s Curbridge in their diverse roles and to continue
 to place its liturgical life at the heart of its work.
 2. Play to St Mary’s strengths as a beautiful, historic and capacious building in a timeless setting
 by developing its role in West Oxfordshire as a major cultural venue.
 3. Press ahead with the Appeal, prioritising a new, unifying and heated floor, flexible seating
 and lighting.
-4. Consider inviting key arts organisations (egWitney Music Festival, Witney Book Festival,
+4. Consider inviting key arts organisations (eg Witney Music Festival, Witney Book Festival,
 Witney Film Festival, Witney Art Studios, Witney TV) to advise the Appeal.
 5. Work with local business partners to create wedding (and other) packages which combine
 an understanding of the significance of the service (or event) with a range of reasonably
 priced catering, flowers, hairdressers, gowns/outfitters, venue dressing, photographers and
 invitations (or marketing materials).
 6. Develop resources (with strong curriculum links) for primary and secondary teachers to
 facilitate their bringing students to the parish churches, including St Mary’s, as part of the
 syllabus.
 Involve local schools in the development.
 7. Create attractive guides and GPS apps for newcomers to St Mary’s, immediately apparent
 on entering: historical, church historical, spiritual, pastoral, child-friendly and for those
 exploring the church as a venue.
 Signpost on to further resources.
 8. Make the most of the east end sanctuary as a place set aside for quiet reflection.
 Provide
 directions from the north door, appropriate seating and helpful material for newcomers,
 visitors and pilgrims.
 9. Consider the installation of inner glass doors at the west end, enabling the many passers-by
 to be inspired by the beauty of the (lit) interior, even when the church is locked.
 Smart
 low-level lighting along the pathway itself would be an asset.
 10. Consider developing a heritage and local identity trail, particularly for the many newcomers
-    to Witney, in partnership withWitney Museum, schools and local organisations.
+to Witney, in partnership with Witney Museum, schools and local organisations.
 11. Upgrade the parish website, add ‘virtual tours’ of the parish churches and their activities.
 Widen participation and learning by making services and performances available online
 and/or podcast, particularly for the infirm, the housebound and for newcomers.
 Engage in
 a two-way fashion with Witney people, organisations and networks via social networking.
 12. Consider upgrading the organ to recital standard to support first-rate musical performances.

 ## Further information and links